LineaLabs/lineapy/tests/integration/README.md

 In each the test:

 1. Creates a conda environment for the project we are testing against in `envs/<virtualenv name>`, if that directory does not exist.
 Inside this environemtn, we install a development build of lineapy as well as any requirements needed to run the tests.
 2. Load the hand written ground truth slice of the file from the `slices/<test id>.py` directory.
-If one does not exist, it will create one with the whole Python file.
+If one does not exist, it will create one from the source file.
+Also prettify the file and save it back, to remove comments unneccesary spaces.
-3. Overwrite the ground truth file with a prettified version of the source and information about it.
-4. Run the ground truth slice, to make sure that it is accurate.
+3. Run the ground truth slice, to make sure that it is accurate.
-5. Load the source file, in some subpath of `sources/` (all of the projects so far are added as submodules under that directory), and feed it into a `lineapy cli` command to create a slice for it.
+4. Run the lineapy CLI on the source file (in `sources/`) to create a slice of it.
-6. Assert that the created slice is equal to the ground truth slice, modulo comments and formatting, by first normalizing the Python syntax, by going to and from AST.
+5. Assert that the created slice is equal to the ground truth slice, after prettifying each.

 ## Running tests